Updated: Jun 13

 We don't want to dwell on worst case scenarios, so if it happens to rain, let it rain; if it's hot, let it be hot; if it's cold, let it be cold; if it's windy, let it blow.
 There are things in life we can't control, so don't try to control it or let it determine if your day was good or not.
 Create a few different plans so that all activities work well no matter the weather.
 We have a simple weather package available when needed.

-Consider the extra tables you may need for displays.
+Consider extra tables you may need for displays.

 Put someone in charge of decisions on the day.
-We have a vendor coordinator package that might help with this.
+We have a vendor coordinator package that's great help with this.